hakdogan/RxJavaWorkshop/README.md

 `Operators` module has some operators with use cases.

+`ErrorHandling` module has some error handling operators with use cases.

 `UtilityForJavaDay` module has an application that builds with Spring Boot.
 The application offers a variety of services for speakers of `Java Day İstanbul`.
-For example, mailing, notifications about cheap flight and hotel information, etc. Our missions will be related to this application.
+For example, mailing, notifications about cheap flight and hotel information, etc. Our missions, except one, will be related to this application.

+`Backpressure` module has some examples of backpressure handling.
+One of our missions will be related to this module.

 ## Missions

-In this workshop, we have three missions.
+In this workshop, we have four missions.

 ### Mission 1
-In the application, we use `Elasticsearch` as a cache.
+In the Spring Boot application, we use `Elasticsearch` as a cache.
 Therefore, we have a `scheduler` that responsible for keeping `Elasticsearch` synchronized with the database.

 ```java
 final List<Speaker> speakers = daoService.findAllChangeSpeakersByTime(lastQueryTime);